Last Updated April 20, 2020

 INFORMATION WE COLLECT AUTOMATICALLY

-When you visit one of our websites, it will automatically connect some information about you and your visit, including the Internet Protocol (IP) address used to connect your device to the Internet, your browser type and version, the pages on our website that you visit, and the referring URL.
+When you visit one of our websites, it will automatically collect some information about you and your visit, including the Internet Protocol (IP) address used to connect your device to the Internet, your browser type and version, the pages on our website that you visit, and the referring URL.
 We collect this information passively by using technologies such as standard server logs, cookies, and clear GIFs (also known as “web beacons”).

 INFORMATION COLLECTED FROM OTHER SOURCES

 We may also collect some information from other sources.
-For example, If we have a business relationship with the organization that you represent, your colleagues or other business contacts may give us information about you such as your contact details or details of your role in the relationship.
+For example, if we have a business relationship with the organization that you represent, your colleagues or other business contacts may give us information about you such as your contact details or details of your role in the relationship.
 Also, we sometimes collect information from third-party data providers or publicly available sources for protecting our business and complying with our legal and regulatory obligations.

 HOW WE USE THE INFORMATION WE COLLECT